-My debut novel is called Good Morning, Dinah.
-It’s scheduled to be published Fall 2022 with INCLUDAS publishing!
+My debut novel is called Good Morning, Dinah, set to publish December 15, 2022 with INCLUDAS Teen publishing!

 My family suffers from a genetic mutation called SCN1A which can manifest in seizures, autism, migraines, and mood disorders.
 It’s my goal in life to educate others and advocate for awareness of these disorders that accompany SCN1A.